HarvardMapCollection/tutorials/qgis/normalize/index.md

 8. Select `OK` and scroll to the right of the attribute table to ensure your new field has populated.

 9. Repeat steps 3-8 for the renter occupied variable.

-You can now use these variables to create [choropleth maps](https://www.axismaps.com/guide/choropleth)!
+10. **IMPORTANT!** Make sure to save your newly created columns by toggling the editing mode pencil icon in the attribute table menu.